 When picking your accommodation, also consider how you are going to get to your hotel.
 From the airport, you will have to take a taxi (usually a water taxi) to get into Venice.
 Staying right on the Grand Canal is very convenient, but you will pay more for this convenience.
 Think about what it will be like to carry your luggage from the canal to your hotel when making your booking.

-Do you need more recommendations on where to stay in Venice?
-We have an entire post about the different neighborhoods in Venice, how to choose which one fits your traveling style, and many more hotel recommendations based on your budget.
+We have an entire guide about the different neighborhoods in Venice, how to choose which one fits your traveling style, and many more hotel recommendations based on your budget.
 Read it here:

 Our article 10 Days in Italy 5 Sample Itineraries has an overview of five different ways to plan a 10-day trip to Italy.